Lawyer for Bicycle Accident in Crestwood, MO

 - Faulty car or bike components

-While most bike accidents happen at intersections, a National Transport Safety Board report stated that "midblock" accidents are more severe because of the higher speeds involved.
-Your Crestwood, MO bike accident lawyer at Halvorsen Klote will carry out a thorough investigation into your accident to who and/or what caused it and who is at fault for your injuries.
+While most bike accidents happen at intersections, a National Transport Safety Board report stated that "midblock" accidents cause more significant injuries because both the motor vehicle and bicycle are traveling at higher speeds.
+Your Crestwood, MO bike accident lawyer at Halvorsen Klote will conduct a thorough investigation into your accident to determine the cause of your injuries and who is liable for your damages.

 What Are Common Injuries from Crestwood, MO Bicycle Accidents?

-Because of the vulnerability of bicyclists compared to their cars or trucks, injuries suffered in bicycle accidents can be disastrous and even sometimes result in permanent disability.
-Some of the most common injuries our lawyer for bicycle accident team has helped Crestwood, MO residents receive compensation for include:
+Because of the vulnerability of bicyclists relative to their enclosed vehicle counterparts, injuries suffered in bicycle accidents can be disastrous and even sometimes result in permanent disability.
+We've helped secure the best possible compensation for people with:

 - Brain injuries

 - Spinal cord injuries

 - Joint injuries such as ligament tears

 Because of the high cost of dealing with a bicycle accident injury, you need talented and tenacious bicycle accident lawyers like those at Halvorsen Klote to make sure you are compensated for every way in which the injury has affected your life.
 In the worst accidents, if you suffer the wrongful death of a family member in the Crestwood, MO area, we will stand by your side and help you find some form of justice and secure your future.